-As FRS are based on data-driven deep learning techniques, the initial speculation is the underrepresentation of women in the training set that causes the inequality known as the gender gap\footnote{``Gender'' is defined as ``the state of being male or female as it relates to social, cultural or behavioral factors'' and ``sex'' is defined as ``the state of being male or female as it relates to biological factors such as DNA, anatomy and physiology'' \cite{johnGenderDefintion}.
-In everyday discussion, the terms ``gender'' and ``sex'' are often used interchangeably.
-The term ``gender bias'' is a commonly used to refer to any instance of an algorithm that has different accuracy between male and female persons.
-Using the term ``gender bias'' in this study is not intended to convey any judgment on larger social issues of gender identity and expression.} ~\cite{albieroAnalysisGenderInequality2020}.
+As FRS are based on data-driven deep learning techniques, the initial speculation is the underrepresentation of female cohorts in the training dataset as a cause for inequality, broadly known as the gender gap ~\cite{albieroAnalysisGenderInequality2020}.
 However,~\cite{albieroHowDoesGender2020} have shown that explicitly balancing the training data for number of male and female identities and images does not result in gender-balanced accuracy in the test data.
 This motivates investigating the effect of non-demographic attributes~\cite{terhorstComprehensiveStudyFace2022}, such as facial hairstyle~\cite{wuFacialHairAttributeInDemographic2023, wuFacialHairPositionEffect2024}, makeup~\cite{albieroGenderedDifferences2022}, scalp hairstyle~\cite{bhattaGenderDifferenceHair2023}, face exposure~\cite{wuBrightnessInDemographic2023}, face morphology~\cite{albieroFaceRecognitionSexist2020a} as non-demographic attributes are strongly encoded in face representations \cite{DBLP:journals/tbbis/TerhorstFDKK21, DBLP:conf/icb/TerhorstFDKK20}.
-Knowing the effect of individual attributes on the gender gap helps to understand the causes of the accuracy disparity between genders.
+Knowing the effect of individual attributes on the gender gap helps understand the causes of the accuracy disparity between genders.
 However, potential correlations and combinations of these attributes could strongly affect the interpretation.